brianfluk/software-engineering-project/iteration-02.plan.md

 - Create a chatroom that supports multiple users
 - Create a system that allows lecturers to create chatrooms
-- Create a database that stores chatlogs
+- Create a database that stores chat-logs
-- Create a system for populating chatrooms from database chatlogs
+- Create a system for populating chatrooms from database chat-logs
 - Create a landing page for lecturers where they can see their chatrooms and courses
 - Create a system that allows lecturer's to organize chatrooms based on lecture and course
 - Create a login and authorization for lecturers